codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why don't eggs tell jokes?
-They'd crack each other up
+Why did the scarecrow win an award?
+Because he was outstanding in his field.

 ## Daily Trivia

-What does the &#039;S&#039; in the RSA encryption algorithm stand for?
+Which data structure does FILO apply to?
- 1. Secure
+ 1. Queue
- 2. Schottky
+ 2. Heap
- 3. Stable
+ 3. Tree
- 4. Shamir
+ 4. Stack

 <details>
   <summary>Answer</summary>
-  Shamir
+  Stack
 </details>